8 Things You Should Know About the Rasmussen University RN to BSN Online Program

 3Completion time is dependent on number of transfer credits accepted and the number of courses completed each term.

-The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education.
+The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education.

 Commission on Collegiate Nursing Education (CCNE)